My Review of the Language Learning Site Italki

 About the author:

-Kerry Baker is a partner with Ventanas Mexico and the author of two books, the Interactive Guide to Learning Spanish Free Online is a curation of the best free language tools on the web, curated into lesson plans based on level.
+Kerry Baker is a partner with Ventanas Mexico and the author of three books, the Interactive Guide to Learning Spanish Free Online is a curation of the best free language tools on the web, curated into lesson plans based on level.
 With the Guide, you can create new lesson plans like I do every day and keep your language learning fresh.

 If Only I Had a Place is guide to renting in Mexico that gives you the “uncomfortable” information about renting that realtors do not want you to know.
 Use this Guide to understand the pitfalls and potential advantages of renting in Mexico as an expat.